Cloud-Management-Community/cloudmanagement.community/November9th.md

 CMC Live is our Bi-Weekly event to showcase Cloud Management technologies.

 Join us for our November 9th Event with our guest speaker Fabian Bader.
-Fabian will be talking through Microsoft Defender for Endpoint!
+Fabian will be talking us through how to "Protect your endpoints from known C2 Feodo servers with Microsoft Defender for Endpoint"

 ## Event Registration